furti/otterside/src/web/console/mainmenu/intro.md

 ![Terminal](/assets/gameobjects/terminal.png) This is a terminal.
 Terminals are objects you will interact with.
 They contain the riddles you will have to solve.

 ## Controls
-* To walk around with Edit you use the arrow keys.
+- To walk around with Edit you use the arrow keys.
-* When you come close to a terminal you can press "e" to activate the terminal.
+- When you come close to a terminal you can press "e" to activate the terminal.
 It will be connected to the console to the right of the game.
-* Press the "ESC" key to open the Main Menu.
+- Press the "ESC" key to open the Main Menu.
 This does not work while connected to a terminal.

+## Save the game
+The game is saved every thime you perform a important action (e.g. you solve a riddle).
+Nevertheless you should use the **save** command in the main menu before you leave.
+Otherwise some progress might be lost.
+Especially the last player position is not saved automatically.

 ## What's next?
 Type **quit** to close the intro and then you may start a new game 😆.